How the Best Worksite Wellness Programs Change Behavior Updated 2022

 Creating health-promoting policies and environments at work is something employees can participate in.
 The worksite wellness committee needs to meet often to talk about how to create a healthy environment at work.
 This discussion can include changes in policy and actual changes in the environment.

-It can include providing opportunities for employees to be physically active, mapping out walking paths or bike paths, establishing tobacco free zones and a tobacco policy at work.
+Changing behavior in the workplace can include providing opportunities for employees to be physically active, mapping out walking paths or bike paths, establishing tobacco free zones and a tobacco policy at work.
 It includes helping employees find a safe place to exercise, or providing them with convenient access to healthy, inexpensive foods.
-There are a variety of things every company can do to change the policy and environment in such a way that makes it easier for employees to be healthy.
+There are a variety of things every company can do to change the policy and environment in such a way that promotes wellness at work.

 Then it gives you information and resources that you and your wellness committee will need to implement these changes.
 Any worksite can use the checklist to change.
 It is located here.

-We encourage every WellSteps clients to use the Checklist to Change.
+We encourage every WellSteps client to use the Checklist to Change.
 Every quarter the wellness coordinator and the wellness committee will use the results from the checklist to identify one policy or environmental factor that they can change in the next three months.
-Using this process every client is able to improve the worksite environment and policies by making small and consistent changes and improvements.
+Using this process every client is able to improve their workplace health environment and policies by making small and consistent changes and improvements, as well choose the right worksite wellness programs that can help them succeed.

 One or two small environmental changes may not initially have a big effect on employee behavior.
 But after a consistent effort over two or three years, anyone visiting the worksite instantly recognizes that employee health is supported at this workplace.